Code-Institute-Submissions/thirty-seconds-maths/README.md

 - I confirm that if the user scores 10 points before he runs out of time, he gets a message telling him he won the game.
 He also has the option to reset the game using the "Reset" button.
 - I confirm that the "Reset" button reloads the page and the user can start over again.

+### Bugs

+#### Fixed Bugs

+When implementing the reset button, I had trouble resetting the game to its initial state.
+Due to time issues, I looked for a quick solution and came across the location.reload() function in JavaScript, which reloads the page and sets the game to its initial state.